lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ### Variable-length Uri-Path and Uri-Query

 When SCHC creates the Rule, the length of URI-Path and URI-Query may be known.
-Nevertheless, SCHC MUST set the field length to variable, and the unit is set to bytes.
+Nevertheless, SCHC MUST set the field length to variable, and the unit to bytes.

 SCHC compression can use the MSB MO to a Uri-Path or Uri-Query element.
-However, attention to the length is important because the MSB value is in bits,and the size MUST always be a multiple of 8 bits.
+However, attention to the length is important because the MSB value is in bits, and the size MUST always be a multiple of 8 bits.

-The length sent at the beginning of a variable-length Compression Residue indicates the size of the LSB in bytes.
+The length sent at the beginning of a variable-length Compression Residue indicates the LSB's size in bytes.

 For instance, for a CORECONF path /c/X6?k="eth0" the Rule description can be: